 JEFFREY H. RUZAL is a Member of the Firm in the Employment, Labor & Workforce Management practice, in the New York office of Epstein Becker Green.
-He is a member of the firm's Wage and Hour group and leads the firm’s Hospitality service team.
-Mr. Ruzal represents clients in such diverse industries as hospitality, financial services, retail, health care, and technology.
+He leads the firm’s Hospitality service team and represents clients in such diverse industries as hospitality, financial services, retail, health care, and technology.
 In 2018, Mr. Ruzal was recommended in The Legal 500 United States, in the Workplace and Employment Counseling category.

-- Providing advice and management training on wage and hour compliance, reductions in force, discrimination, and other employment issues
+- Provides advice and workplace training on wage and hour compliance, reductions in force, discrimination, and other employment issues

-- Counseling employers with respect to the avoidance of employment-related disputes, employee discipline, leaves of absence, accommodation requests, and termination of employment
+- Counsels employers with respect to the avoidance of employment-related disputes, employee discipline, leaves of absence, accommodation requests, and termination of employment

-Mr. Ruzal is a co-editor of Epstein Becker Green’s Hospitality Labor and Employment Law Blog and its award-winning Wage & Hour Defense Blog, as well as an Editorial Advisory Board Member of Hospitality Law Magazine.
-He is also a contributing author to Lexis Practice Advisor on wage and hour topics.
+Mr. Ruzal is a contributor to Epstein Becker Green’s award-winning Wage & Hour Defense Blog.
+He is also an Editorial Advisory Board Member of Hospitality Law Magazine and a contributing author to Lexis Practice Advisor.
 In addition, Mr. Ruzal represents Epstein Becker Green on The Cornell Institute for Hospitality Labor and Employment Relations (CIHLER) Advisory Board.

-Prior to joining Epstein Becker Green, Mr. Ruzal served as a trial attorney at the U.S. Department of Labor, Office of the Solicitor, in New York, New York, where he was responsible for civil enforcement of the Fair Labor Standards Act and its implementing regulations from wage and hour investigations through trials.
-While at the DOL, Mr. Ruzal was also responsible for coordinating and participating in wage and hour investigations with senior investigators from the Wage and Hour Division.
-Among other issues, Mr. Ruzal was responsible for handling investigations and enforcement actions concerning employee misclassification under the white collar exemptions and of independent contractors and consultants.
+Prior to joining Epstein Becker Green, Mr. Ruzal served as a Trial Attorney at the U.S. Department of Labor, Office of the Solicitor, in New York, New York, where he was responsible for civil enforcement of the Fair Labor Standards Act and its implementing regulations from wage and hour investigations through trials.
+While at the DOL, Mr. Ruzal was primarily responsible for coordinating and participating in wage and hour investigations with senior investigators from the Wage and Hour Division.
+Among other issues, Mr. Ruzal was responsible for advising on investigations and enforcement actions concerning employee misclassification under the white collar exemptions and of independent contractors and consultants.